zainbinsumait/Niryo-One-Project/README.md

 To turn off the robot, press the top button for 3 secondes until the LED becomes purple then wait a moment until it becomes red then you can turn off by the power switch.

+## Troubleshoting ##

+Normaly until now you will not have any problems,